 People talk about best friend goals all the time, but I really feel like I hit the jackpot.
 There are few things that I love more in life than my friends.
-Through the best and worst of times they have always been at my side, whether traveling across the world to see me, writing me cards and letters on tough days, or just being there for a cup of tea and a hug.
-In turn, I do my best to be a good friend to them by making them feel special and loved.
-Today, I'm sharing a list of ways you can make your friends feel special!
-Be sure to read below, and leave a comment letting me know what you do to help your friends feel appreciated.
+Through the best and worst of times they have always been at my side.
+Whether traveling across the world to see me, writing me cards on tough days, or just being there for a hug — they’re there.
+In turn, I do my best to be a good friend to them by making them feel special.
+Not sure how to make your best friend feel special, or how to make your best friend happy?
+Today, I’m sharing a list of ways I put my friends in the spotlight, so that you can make your friends feel special too!

 Give them an unusual compliment.